riquri/wheel-diagram/README.md

 # Note
   Helvetica is specified for default font.
   If you have an error, remove font specification.

+  HTML version is available on the index.html.
 # Author

 - Rikuri Morita